ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - **DO NOT EVER PUBLISH UNSTABLE CHANGES TO THE "/" (ROOT) FOLDER.
 PUBLISH IT TO "beta" FOLDER INSTEAD PLS**

 ![MinibloxClient Stats](https://gitmystat.vercel.app/repo?theme=dino&username=progmem-cc&repo=miniblox.impact.client.updatedv2)

-  ## Goals (May not be added)

-- ForceOP Module (MM64 and ProgMEM's Job, forceop like means u can ban the owner in a server :D) (could work? - MM64)

-- Nuker (I dont think this will work - MM64.)

-- Force Creative / Inventory Modification (like thrax client - was made by 7GrandDad but could implement it to here)

-- Command Block modification (in survival mode.
-Again this could be possible - MM64)